Space shuttles could carry satellites, space probes, and other cargo into orbit around Earth on both commercial and

 November 9, 1983 - The Discovery is delivered to the Kennedy Space Center.

 April 13, 1985 - The Atlantis is delivered to the Kennedy Space Center.

 The Space Shuttle Columbia explodes over Texas after a large piece of foam rips off during Columbia's launch and gouges a hole in the left wing in the shuttle.
 Atmospheric gases burn the wing during re-entry, and the orbiter is destroyed.

 August 9, 2005 - The Discovery lands safely at Edwards AFB in California.

 July 4, 2006 - The Space Shuttle Discovery is successfully launched.

 July 17, 2006 - The Discovery lands at Kennedy Space Center.

 September 9, 2006 - The Atlantis launches successfully.
 The six astronauts conduct three spacewalks and deliver and install a 35,000-pound addition with giant solar arrays to power the International Space Station.

-December 9, 2006 - The Space Shuttle Discovery lifts off, beginning a 12-day mission with the first night launch in four years.
+December 9, 2006 - The Space Shuttle Discovery lifts off, beginning a 12-day mission.
 The crew of seven continues construction on the International Space Station by rewiring the orbiting laboratory and adding a two-ton segment to its integrated truss structure.